 Meanwhile, SHRM’s 2025 Talent Trends research found that 69% of HR professionals now use AI in their recruiting workflows - up from 51% the year before.
 Adoption is accelerating.
 But 75% of those same professionals say AI will actually heighten the value of human judgment over the next five years.
-They’re not worried about being replaced.
-They’re worried about falling behind colleagues who’ve already adapted.
+Replacement isn’t what these professionals fear.
+Falling behind AI-equipped colleagues is the real concern.

 This article breaks down what the data actually says - what AI handles well, what it can’t do, and what the labor market tells us about the future of recruiting careers.